notshi/dquery/dquery.md

 ### Display full activity data within an element for multiple identifiers
 Raised https://github.com/devinit/D-Portal/issues/620

-This works for `/budget` as `root` because this array occurs only once.
+This works for `/budget` in `root` because this array occurs only once.

 ```sql
 select *